dstrekelj/algebra-front-end-developer-course-workbook/module-2-html/notes.md

 HTML5 adheres to the "separation of concerns" design principle, meaning it is separated into distinct sections so that each section addresses a separate concern: HTML provides information, CSS provides appearance, JavaScript provides behavior.

-Fun facts:
+> :clown: **Fun fact!**
+>

-- HTML defined 14 elements, 11 of which still exist in HTML5.
+> HTML originally defined 17 tags, 11 of which still exist as part of HTML5.
+>
+> A comprehensive HTML tag history is presented on [Martin Rinehart's website](http://www.martinrinehart.com/frontend-engineering/engineers/html/html-tag-history.html).

 ## Structure and syntax